X-lab2017/OSSDevGov2021/software_engineering_at_google/chapter23/continuous_integration_en.md

 In general, as issues progress to the “right” in our diagram, they become costlier for the following reasons:

-- They must be triaged by an engineer who is likely unfamiliar with the problem‐ atic code change.
+- They must be triaged by an engineer who is likely unfamiliar with the problematic code change.
 - They require more work for the code change author to recollect and investigate the change.
 - They negatively affect others, whether engineers in their work or ultimately the end user.